Jzukas125/Obsidian-Notes/CyberSecruity/Bug Bounty/Hacker101.md

 	Host: Indicates the desired host handling the request
 	Accept: Indicates what MIME type(s) are accepted by the client; often used to specify JSON or XML output for webservices
 	Cookie: Passes cookie data to the server
+	Referrer: Page loading to this request (not passed to other servers when using HTTPS on the origin)
+	Authorization: Used for 'basic auth' pages (mainly).
+Takes the form "Basic <base64'd username:password>"